somoso/i18next-demo/README.md

 -----------

 If you are to read localised json files from your server, you absolutely must need a backend - this cannot be stressed enough.
 Otherwise the i18next can only give localisations from a JSON array embedded in the i18n options parameter.
 Also, don't forget the callback in init returns two parameters - the right translation object and an error.

+If you want to know how to run it, you can stick this code on an apache web server directory.
+I personally just ran

+    python -m SimpleHTTPServer 9004

+in the directory (for you, it's where you git cloned it).
+Go to the browser and visit http://localhost:9004 and you should see the sample project up and running.
+I think the above line should work on any platform that supports Python, although I did this on Linux.